 In case of excused absences, work may be made up without penalty, within a reasonable time (usually three days unless there is a lengthy absence).
 In all cases, it is the student's responsibility to make-up all work missed.
-The teacher will remind the student of these obligations but work not turned in after a reasonable time may result in a failing grade or a Conduct Referral being issued.
+The teacher will remind the student of these obligations but work not turned in after a reasonable time may result in a failing grade.
 The teacher is not required to let students make up work missed due to an unexcused absence.